F28

 How to Fix / Troubleshooting

-- Step 1 – Locate moisture sensors: The sensor bars are typically two metal strips inside the drum on the front bulkhead, just below the lint screen opening.
+- Step 1 – Locate moisture sensors: The sensor bars are typically two metal strips located inside the drum on the front bulkhead, just below the lint screen opening.

-- Step 5 – Continuity test: Disconnect the harness and test continuity through each bar and its wiring.
+- Step 5 – Continuity test: Disconnect the harness and test continuity through each bar and its associated wiring.
 Repair or replace any open sensor bar or harness.

 Advertisements